NEXT EVENT: READING GROUP: 17.11.21, 16.00-17.00, MS Teams (link TBC), ethics & safeguarding in oral history

 - 26 October: 'Injustice: Stories from Post-Independence Africa', with Tanyaradzwa Kasinganeti, Teejae Mai, Temi 'Tori Talks' Toriola, and Evan Mawarire

-- 11 June: Online launch of 'Then & Now: Arts at Warwick', via Microsoft Teams - click here to watch again!
+- 11 June: Online launch of 'Then & Now: Arts at Warwick', via Microsoft Teams - a recording is available on the exhibition website!

 - 28 January: 'Interviewing local NGOs and migrants: collecting data in the context of Central American migration in Mexico', with Erika Herrera-Rosales